David Lucas Roasts Everything | Andrew Says 97

 Lucas also discusses Elon Musk's recent Twitter purchase and his frustrations with social media censorship, particularly with YouTube videos.
 Lucas' channel has exploded as of late, in-line with his popularity in comedy clubs, launching him over 100,000 subscribers in just about six months.

-This week's field report found Andrew Says and Lincoln Jay head to The University of Toronto: Scarborough to ask the international-student population about Canada's recent immigration announcement which will bring numbers to 500,000 immigrants per year starting in 2025.
+This week's field report found Andrew Says and Lincoln Jay head to the University of Toronto's Scarborough campus to ask the international-student population about Canada's recent immigration announcement which will bring numbers to 500,000 immigrants per year starting in 2025.

 Subscribe to RebelNews+ for extended street interviews and added segments of the podcast.